-South Lanarkshire College is recognised as a high-performing college by its students, as recognised via the students surveys, Education Scotland, via its reviews by that body, and by it being awarded the Leaders in Diversity award for the fourth time.
-It contributes positively and significantly to the Outcomes for the Lanarkshire Region as a whole by meeting and exceeding targets and averages for student attainment and outcomes.
+South Lanarkshire College is recognised as a high-performing college by its students.
+This is evidenced by student surveys, HMIE reports and by it being awarded the Leaders in Diversity award for the fourth time.
+It contributes positively and significantly to the Outcomes for the Lanarkshire Region as a whole by meeting targets for student attainment and outcomes.

-The Financial Memorandum between the RSB and South Lanarkshire College was finalised in January 2016.
-In June 2019 the Memorandum of Understanding was jointly published that sets out clearly the relationship between the two colleges.
+The Financial Memorandum between the LRSB and South Lanarkshire College was finalised in January 2016.
+In June 2019, the Memorandum of Understanding was jointly published that sets out clearly the relationship between the two colleges.
 The two colleges in the Lanarkshire area work together across multiple areas and deliver outcomes that are combined together in relation to funding from SFC.
 These outcomes are monitored through the Regional Outcome Agreement.

 The SFC initiated a review of tertiary education and research in 2020.
-The first phase of the review report, Coherence and Sustainability: A review of Tertiary Education and Research, was published in October 2020 and recommended the dissolution of the RSB and that both colleges manage themselves as separate regional entities.
-This recommendation was subsequently approved by the Boards of both colleges in November 2020.
-There has been slower than anticipated progress taking forward the SFC recommendation for Regional dissolution, though this recommendation has subsequently been endorsed by the Scottish Government in its response, published on 26 October 2021.
-The College Chair participated in the Liaison Group, established by the Scottish Funding Council and which includes the Scottish Government and the Chair of the RSB.
-There will be a requirement for legislative change to enact the dissolution arrangements, which will be led by the Scottish Government.
-The timetable for this has not yet been provided.
+The first phase of the review report, Coherence and Sustainability: A review of Tertiary Education and Research, was published in October 2020 and recommended the dissolution of the LRSB and that both colleges manage themselves as separate regional entities.
+This recommendation was accepted by Scottish Ministers and was subsequently endorsed by the Boards of both colleges in November 2020.
+There has been slower than anticipated progress taking forward the SFC recommendation for dissolution of the LRSB and this was highlighted by the Auditor General for Scotland in July 2022.
+It should be noted, however, that even after dissolution, the two colleges will continue to work together to ensure that there is effective and efficient further education provision which meets the needs of Lanarkshire and the Glasgow and Clyde Valley City Deal.

-Kev Issues and Risks
+Key Issues and Risks

-The key headings addressed by the College's risk register include:
+The key headings addressed by the Board's risk register include:

-- The College cannot maintain financial stability; - There is a failure of financial controls; - There is a failure to meet credit target and/or failure to retain major public and private contracts; - There is a breach of legislation and associated regulations; - There are insufficient funds for capital project and maintenance requirements;

-- There is a failure to meet statutory and legislative health and safety and safeguarding requirements; - There is business interruption due to major disaster, IT failure etc.; - There is a theft of, or damage to, Management Information Systems (including cybercrime); - There is a failure to achieve acceptably high standards of learning and teaching; - There is a failure to provide and engaging and effective employee journey; - There is a failure to provide appropriate support to students via our Student Services function; - There is a failure of Corporate Governance arrangements;
+- The College cannot maintain financial stability: - There is a failure of financial controls; - There is a failure to meet credit target and/or failure to retain major public and private contracts; - There is a breach of legislation and associated regulations; - There are insufficient funds for capital project and maintenance requirements; - There is a failure to meet statutory and legislative health and safety and safeguarding requirements; - There is business interruption due to major disaster, IT failure etc.; - There is a theft of, or damage to, Management Information Systems (including cybercrime); - There is a failure to achieve acceptably high standards of learning and teaching; - There is a failure to provide and engaging and effective employee journey; - That there is a failure to provide an engaging and effective employee journey. - There is a failure to provide appropriate support to students via our Student Services function; - There is a failure of Corporate Governance arrangements; - The College does not comply with the requirements of the Code of Good Governance for Scotland's Colleges re the financial year 2021/22.

-South Lanarkshire College has a Risk Management Group comprising all members of the Senior Leadership Team, as well as our Heads of Facilities and Management Information Systems (MIS).
+South Lanarkshire College has a Risk Management Group comprising all members of the Senior Leadership Team, as well as Heads of Facilities and Management Information Systems (MIS).
 The Group has a programme of review which covers all pertinent areas of College activity, including exposure re major income sources, employment legislation, IT support, disaster recovery and business continuity.
 It has utilised the expertise of external advisors such as its insurers and, increasingly, professional experts in the areas of business continuity planning and cyber resilience.